arizona state

 A letter from our vp membership

-My name is Tara Malakian and I am the Vice President of Membership for the Gamma Phi chapter of Delta Gamma at Arizona State University!
-I am from Scottsdale, Arizona and am a senior majoring in Biomedical Sciences and minoring in Business!
+Hi!
+My name is Hayden Sink and I am the Vice President of Membership for Delta Gamma here at Arizona State University!

-I am so so excited for you to experience the excitement of going through recruitment and joining a chapter.
-You’ll get to see just how incredible being a part of a sisterhood is and all the opportunities that come with it.
-I know the women of Delta Gamma are beyond excited to meet you this fall and show you just how much we love this chapter!
+For all of you going through recruitment this fall, I am so extremely excited for you to experience going through recruitment and finding your home with an amazing chapter!
+You’ll soon get to experience just how special being part of a sisterhood is and all the new opportunities you will get to experience.
+I know I speak for all of Delta Gamma when I say just how excited we are to meet you this fall and show just how much we love this sisterhood.

 RECRUITMENT F.A.Q.